 Vincristine sometimes affects nerves in the hands and feet.
 This may appear as numbness, tingling, pain or weakness in the fingertips.
-Other symptoms are loss of muscle control and reflexes, jaw pain, back pain, arm and leg pain, face pain, fits and coma.
+Other symptoms are loss of muscle control and reflexes, jaw pain, back pain, arm and leg pain, face pain, fits and c

 - Bleeding disorders